Guzzle3/guzzle-silex-extension/README.md

 Parameters
 ----------

-* guzzle.class_path: (optional) Path to where the Guzzle library is located.
 * guzzle.services: (optional) array|string|SimpleXMLElement Data describing your web service clients.
 You can pass the path to a file (.xml|.js|.json), an array of data, or an instantiated SimpleXMLElement containing configuration data.
 See the [Guzzle docs](http://guzzlephp.org/tour/using_services.html#instantiating-web-service-clients-using-a-servicebuilder) for more info.
 * guzzle.builder_format: (optional) Pass the file extension (xml, js, json) when using a file that does not use the standard file extension
 * guzzle.base_url: (optional) The base url for the default web service client.
 When left out, the actual calls made must use absolute URLs.